DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/mongodb-atlas-node.md

 module.exports = router;
 ```

 In the *mongo-test.js* file, let's look at the *addTestData* method.
 Here we again include *mongoose* and we also create a variable called Test using the mongoose model *test* we created above.
-THen we take in a parameter passed through req.query and create a JSON object, which includes the one field we have in our *test* schema.
+Then we take in a parameter passed through req.query and create a JSON object, which includes the one field we have in our *test* schema.
 Then we create a new *Test* object and assign it to variable *doc*.
 And then we call the Mongoose *save* method with a callback function that tests for an error and returns the result.

 ```javsacript
 const mongoose = require('mongoose');